 This category contains professional development opportunities that consist of a single session or workshop and is geared for busy faculty members.
 The TCC utilizes these one-time experiences to respond quickly to faculty needs and interests, to encourage pedagogical discussions and sharing of resources across disciplines, and to provide a forum for MCC faculty members with pedagogical innovations to showcase their work.
-Programs in this category include TCC Conversations and workshops; the Winter Teaching Institute (co-sponsored with the Department of Education); Adjunct Faculty Professional Development Programs; and the year-end Teaching & Learning Conference.
+Programs in this category include TCC Conversations and workshops; the Winter Teaching Institute (co-sponsored with the Department of Education and Human Services); Adjunct Faculty Professional Development Programs; and the year-end Teaching & Learning Conference.